tomisin05/flow-scanner/README.md

    - Click the "Delete" button on a FlowCard
    - Confirm the deletion when prompted

+5. Managing RFDs:
+   - Navigate to the RFD Page
+   - Click "Add New RFD" to create a new Reason for Decision
+   - Fill in the RFD details and submit
+   - Use the RFDFilterBar to search and filter existing RFDs
+   - View, edit, or delete RFDs as needed

 ### Testing & Quality

 To run linting: